Starstorm/JobTest/README.md

 ```
 python BusinessCardParser.py -t "Business Card Text...."
 ```
+However, keep in mind that the name parser works best in cases where there are newline characters.

-Finally, you can send the output to a file if you prefer:
+If desired, you can send the output to a file:
 ```
 python BusinessCardParser.py -f ../examples/example_1.txt -o output_card_data.txt
 ```